biolink/biolink-model/docs/MolecularEntity.md

 ## Uses Mixins

- *  mixin: [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity with a taxon
+ *  mixin: [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity that can be taxonomically classified.
+This includes individual organisms; genes, their products and other molecular entities; body parts; biological processes
  *  mixin: [PhysicalEssence](PhysicalEssence.md) - Semantic mixin concept.
 Pertains to entities that have physical properties such as mass, volume, or charge.

 ## Children